 Aside from the farms, the same system routes water to public drinking fountains fitted with brass taps.
 A common metal cup is left at the fountain for common use.
 Unsurprisingly, there are strict taboos against contaminating the falaj.

-The honey in Misfat al Abriyyin is locally considered to be of medicinal quality - it's not the kind you're supposed to mix in with just dessert and what not (although that's what I did with mine).
-It is more comparable to the way New Zealand manuka honey is used.
-The taste is not very sweet, and it has a slightly bitter note that isn't unpleasant (unless you're used to expecting syrupy sweet supermarket honey).
+The honey in Misfat al Abriyyin is locally considered to be of medicinal quality – it’s not the kind you’re supposed to mix in with just dessert (although that’s what I did with mine).
+It is comparable to the way New Zealand manuka honey is used.
+The taste is not very sweet, and it has a slightly bitter note that isn’t unpleasant (unless you’re used to expecting syrupy sweet supermarket honey).

 But the city calls, and we reluctantly made our way back to Muscat, leaving the inland regions of Oman behind.

 Carbon offsetting information to Oman